7 Top Pick of The Best Half Helmet

 The ventilation system

-Helmets are already airy, which aids in preventing heat-related health problems, like heat exhaustion.
+Helmets are already airy, which aids in preventing heat-related health problems such as heat exhaustion.

 If you are concerned about having ample airflow to your head during the heat, there are helmets with adequate airflow.
 As a result, you will breathe easier inside these helmets & less likely to feel like it is on fire inside.